Jordan-Walters-23/Jordan-Walters-23/README.md

 #### Hi I'm Jordan 😄
 I love coding and the creative solutions that can be solved with it, I am currently using Javascript and exploring various libraries and frameworks, like React and Next.js.
-I have experience applying agile working practices to both team and individual projects, which I learned during my time at an Intensive coding Bootcamp called "School of Code".
+I have experience applying agile working practices to both team and individual projects, which I learned during my time at an Intensive 16-week coding Bootcamp called "School of Code".

 In addition to coding, I enjoy designing and building in areas like electronics, clothing, and mechanical assembly.
 I am eager to use my skills to build Web Dev, IoT and Robotics projects.
 I’m looking for opportunities to grow as a developer and collaborate with teams to develop innovative products.
 If you're interested in working together, feel free to contact me through email @Jordanwalters681+tech@googlemail.com or [LinkedIn](https://www.linkedin.com/in/jordan-w-66aa96151/).

 Below are some of my recent projects.

 # Projects
-### "School of Code" Final project <br>
+### "School of Code" Final project <be>
-Project summary: In a team of 6 we spent 4 weeks designing and building a full-stack application using Next.js, Chakra, and Supabase.
-We defined our problem statement, created wireframes, and took an agile approach to user and stakeholder feedback.
+<b>Project summary:</b> In a team of 6 we spent 4 weeks designing and building a full-stack application
+using Next.js, Chakra, and Supabase.
+We defined our problem statement, created wireframes, and took an agile approach to user and stakeholder feedback while building the app.

 Key features

 Functionality

+Tech stack

 Try out our [App](https://reading-room-app.vercel.app/) for yourself